johanix/draft-leon-dnsop-distributed-multi-signer/draft-xxx-dnsop-signalling-zone-owner-intent-00.md

 relying on trust in each other, each multi-signer agent operates independently as a peer.
 I.e. each MSA executes each step in the multi-signer process on its own.
-The communication is essentially reduced to a notification mechanism (“I am now in state N”), although authenticated to avoid having the contents of this communication become an attack vector for an adversary.
+The communication is essentially reduced to a notification mechanism ("I am now in state N"), although authenticated to avoid having the contents of this communication become an attack vector for an adversary.